SMosegaard/cds-lang/assignments/assignment-1/README.md

 Please download the data and place it in the folder called ```in```.
 Note, that you will need to unzip the data inside the folder before, you can execude the code as described below (see: Reproducibility).

 ## Repository structure
-The repository consists of 2 bash scripts, 1 README.md file, 1 txt file, and 3 folders.
+The repository consists of 2 bash scripts for setup and execution of the code, 1 .txt file with the required packages, and 3 folders.
 The folders contains the following:

 -   ```in```: where you should locate your data
 -   ```src```: consists of the scipt that will perform the repository objective